the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

 The initial value of that `isLoading` property is false.
-You don't load anything before the App component is mounted.

-When you make the request, you set a loading state to true.
-Eventually the request will succeed and you can set the loading state to false.
+We don't load anything before the App component is mounted.
+When the request is made, the loading state is set to true.
+The request will succeed eventually, and you can set the loading state to false.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~